GolosChain/golos-reference/git_guildelines.md

 ### Force-Push Policy

 - `origin/master` should never be force pushed.
-- `origin/develop` should never be force pushed.
-All updates to `develop` are done through PRs so force pushing is not allowed.
+- `origin/golos-vMajor.Hardfork.Release` should never be force pushed.
+All updates to `golos-vMajor.Hardfork.Release` are done through PRs so force pushing is not allowed.
 - Individual patch branches may be force-pushed at any time, at the discretion of the developer or team working on the patch.